COVID-19: travel health notice for all travellers

 Dual citizenship

-Dual citizenship is legally recognized in Paraguay.
+Dual citizenship is not legally recognized in Paraguay.

 International Child Abduction